joergschultzelutter/mpad/docs/INSTALLATION.md

 mpad_beacon_altitude_ft = 123
 #
 # APRS "TOCALL" identifier - see http://aprs.org/aprs11/tocalls.txt
-# Needs to get its own identifier at a later point in time
+# The original MPAD instance has its own TOCALL identifier - if you clone & modify
+# the program, you might request a new one for yourself
-mpad_aprs_tocall: str = "APRS"  # APRS "TOCALL"
+mpad_aprs_tocall: str = "APMPAD"  # APRS "TOCALL"
 #
 ####################
 # APRS-IS Settings #